wing5wong/artisan-whs-static/source/_news/2020-06-19_football-second-shutout-win-for-whanganui-athletic-in-federation-league.md

 "At the end, they defended that and defended really well, as North End didn't really have chances to score."

-Youngster Zac Farmer got his opportunity off the bench, as did Will King, making a welcome return after dealing with a calf injury for the past two months.
+Youngster **Zac Farmer** got his opportunity off the bench, as did Will King, making a welcome return after dealing with a calf injury for the past two months.

-North End got booked for two yellow cards, but Athletic are keeping their spotless run going, with Tesco Grunwald voted player of the day after a great match in the middle of the park, while towering defender Shaan Stuart gave a faultless performance.
+North End got booked for two yellow cards, but Athletic are keeping their spotless run going, with **Tesco Grunwald voted player of the day** after a great match in the middle of the park, while towering defender **Shaan Stuart gave a faultless performance**.

 "What we played in the first half, this is the way our football is supposed to be," said von Kwiatkowski.